by Nimit Kaur

 Vital information is knowledge that is crucial for people to access to be well-informed.
 In the case of Covid-19, it is pertinent that individuals are able to understand and analyze the various charts, graphs and numbers.
 In the beginning, the graphs and charts of the Covid-19 hotspots were unreadable to screen-readers.
 With the advocacy from groups such as the National Federation of the Blind, American-run databases are now accessible.
 When an individual with a screen-reader visits cdc.gov, they can read the charts successfully.
 The world map and graph, however, still remains inaccessible.
 In order to help leveling out the field, NFB has a Newsline app that individuals can register to access.
 This app allows individuals to read many newspapers in an accessible format.
 Now, they included a pandemic data by the Johns Hopkins University that is easily laid out in a screen reader friendly view.
 This includes the accessibility of world data relating to Covid-19.
 Local charts and graphs showing trends, however, are still inaccessible to screen-readers.
 These graphs include those typically shared by the local government.
 Screen-readers only announce “photo” and no descriptions of graphs are added.
 While I am very thankful for some accessibility initiatives, I wish to see a change where these services would be accessible from the start.

 Social media has become a crucial hub for accessing many types of information.
 There used to be a time when I would scroll through Facebook, Instagram, Twitter and LinkedIn where almost all posts had photos without any description or alt Text.
 Although I was scrolling through, I could not identify with more than 50% of the posts.
 Recently, Facebook has added an OCR feature on the photos.
 Many photos with texts and screenshots are somewhat readable.
 For example, a screen-reader user while scrolling through Facebook used to hear “Photo” or “image”.
 Now, it is much more common for screen-readers to read information such as “photo may contain two adults”.
 It might even read “photo may contain text”.
 This is a huge difference in Facebook‘s accessibility initiative.
-Now, many smartphones have the capabilities where a person can add their own captions in their photos before posting.
+Now, many smartphones have the capabilities to add their own captions in their photos before posting.
 Twitter has also allowed individuals to add descriptions to photos that have been posted.
-Many people also describe their photos on Instagram, a totally visual focused platform.
+Many people also describe their photos on Instagram, a totally visually focused platform.

 Although accessibility is moving in the right direction in terms of social media, I argue that it is not yet complete.
 Many people have started to do various challenges on Facebook.
 One of those challenges is to post a picture about something without description.
 This challenge, in itself, is leaving out a group of individuals who rely on descriptions.
 Due to full participation in such challenges, individuals don’t write descriptions.
 When I am scrolling through those social media challenges, I have no idea what people are posting.
 In addition, Facebook now has the ability for people to create avatars of themselves.
 When I checked in Mid-May of 2020, this feature was hidden from screen readers.
 As soon as I turned off Voiceover on an iPhone, this feature would show up.
 When I was using Facebook with Voiceover, this feature was unusable.
-Many people including myself have reported this to Facebook so there might be improvements at the time this writing is published.
+Many people including myself have reported this to Facebook so there might be improvements by the time this writing is published.
 I am thankful for some accessibility improvements; I wish to see a change where all of these platforms would be accessible from the initial phase of development for inclusion for every audience.

 Daily Living and Productivity